Violette Leduc: Early life and education

 She was born in Arras, Pas de Calais, France, on 7 April 1907.
-She was the illegitimate daughter of a servant girl, Berthe Leduc, and André Debaralle, the son of a rich Protestant family in Valenciennes, who subsequently refused to legitimize her.
+She was the illegitimate daughter of a servant girl, Berthe Leduc, and André Debaralle, the son of a rich Protestant family in Valenciennes, who refused to legitimize her.
 In Valenciennes, Violette spent most of her childhood suffering from poor self-esteem, exacerbated by her mother's hostility and excessive protectiveness.
 She developed tender friendships with her grandmother Fideline and her maternal aunt Laure.
 Her grandmother died when Leduc was a young child.

 Her formal education began in 1913, but was interrupted by World War I. After the war, she went to a boarding school, the Collège de Douai, where she experienced lesbian affairs with her classmate "Isabelle P", which Leduc later adapted into the first part of her novel Ravages, and then the 1966 Thérèse et Isabelle.
 During her time at the Collège de Douai, she was introduced to what would become her first literary passions: the Russian classics, then Cocteau, Duhamel, Gide, Proust, and Rimbaud.

 In 1925, Leduc embarked on an affair with a supervisor at the Collège, Denise Hertgès, four years her senior.
 The affair was later discovered, and Hertgès was dismissed from her job over the incident.